yveschiu/php_utils/README.md

 ## Databases
-A singleton MySQL database object that can prevent multiple building multiple connections within the execution of an app.
+A singleton MySQL database object that can prevent building multiple connections during the execution of the program.

 ### Usage
 1. Configuration